US STOCKS-Wall Street closes sharply lower on Amazon slump, inflation worries | Business

 US STOCKS-Wall Street closes sharply lower on Amazon slump, inflation worries

-"When assumptions about these companies' growth fail to materialize, then there's definitely a 'shoot first and ask questions later' mentality."
-The Nasdaq has lost around 13% in April, its worst monthly performance since the global financial crisis in 2008.
-Adding to worries on Wall Street, data showed the personal consumption expenditures price index - the Fed's favored measure of inflation - shot up 0.9% in March after climbing 0.5% in February.
+The S&P 500 has fallen 13% so far in 2022, its steepest four-month decline to start any year since 1932.
+Adding to fears on Wall Street, data showed the personal consumption expenditures price index - the Fed's favored measure of inflation - shot up 0.9% in March after climbing 0.5% in February.

 - Country: